Emprie vs Flippa

 Flippa

-By default, Flippa doesn’t hide the domains listed on their marketplace however sellers can pay an extra $100 fee to make it private.
-If a buyer wants to view a private listing they must sign an NDA to ensure the website is kept private.
+By default, Flippa doesn’t hide the domains listed on their marketplace.
+However, sellers can pay an extra $100 fee to make it private.

 • Site age